qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - works perfectly after only a minute to setup an account
 - simple setup and works perfectly
 - much better
-- why i did i not know about app so too much better than is mail
 - iphone version is so much better
 - so much better then the mail app you get with your phone
 - i like this app much better than a inbox it sorts mail much better for reading searching
 - much better than yahoos app
 - much much better than default gmail client
-- much better this is it good tbsp
 - its so much better than the other apps i tried i love it
 - so much better then other
 - much better than default mail app for android